 I2: Restructuring

 2018

 Function AIATSIS

 Department

-of the Prime
+of the Prime Minister and

-Minister and

 Entity Cabinet

 \$'000

 FUNCTIONS RELINQUISHED

 Assets relinquished

 Investment (39,974)

-Total assets relinquished (39,974)
+Total assets relinquished - (39,974)

 Net assets relinquished (39,974)

+The Australian Institute of Alexinical and Tamas Chait Islandar Chudias (AIA) - 41

-The Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS) transferred from the Education and Training portfolio to the Prime Minister and Cabinet portfolio following the Administrative Arrangements Order of 19 April 2018.
-The investment relinquished is represented by the net assets of AIATSIS as at the date of transfer, 30 April 2018.
+The Australian Institute of Aboriginal and Torres Strait Islander Studies (AIA ,

+Education and Training portfolio to the Prime Minister and Cabinet portfolio f 0

+Arrangements Order of 19 April 2018.
+The investment relinquished is repres ented by the net asse ts of AIAISIS

+as at the date of transfer, 30 April 2018.

 There were no transfers of administered functions in 2016-17.

 I3: Related Party Disclosures

-Related party disclosures and departmental transactions and balances are provided at notes D3 and D4.
+Related party disclosures and departmental transactions and balances are p provided at notes D3 a and D4.

-During 2017-18 and 2016-17 administered transactions with related parties included payments and grants made in relation to:
+During 2017-18 and 2016-17 administered transactions with related parties made in relation to: included payments ar d grants

-- Support of quality teaching and school leadership - Support of the national quality framework for early childhood education and care - Collection of data, development and delivery of research studies, questionnaires and assessments - Hosting and maintaining the Foundation Skills Assessment Tool.
+- Support of quality teaching and school leadership

+- Support of the national quality framework for early childhood edu cation and care

+Collection of data, development and delivery of research studies, cocomonto

+• 15565511161115

+Hosting and maintaining the Foundation Skills Assessment Tool.

+2018 2017

-2018 \$'000 2017 \$'000
+\$'000 \$'000

+\$ 000 \$ 000

 Expenses

 Supplier expenses 3,781 1,143

 Grant expenses 33,905 35,213

 Total expenses 37,686 36,356

 Payables

 Supplier payables 927 216

 Total Payables 927 216